Overview

 Percentage of expenditures allocated to debt service.

-Based on recent growth in both revenues and expenditures, the county is currently in a Retrenchment phase.
+Based on recent growth in both revenues and expenditures, the county is currently in a Expansion phase.

 Debt Service to Revenue